Doctor Who season 2: Release date, cast, and everything we know about Ncuti Gatwa’s next season

 The Doctor is also getting a new companion: Varada Sethu is back, having already played Mundy Flynn in season 1 episode ‘Boom.’
 She won't be back as Mundy, though, but as a new character, Belinda Chandra.

-However, given her tease at season 1’s end, we would expect Anita Dobson to appear once more as Mrs. Flood – something that she confirmed herself in an interview with Radio Times.
+Given her tease at season 1’s end, we would expect Anita Dobson to appear once more as Mrs. Flood – something that she confirmed herself in an interview with Radio Times.
+Charlie Condou will show up for an episode, making the jump from the Big Finish Doctor Who audio dramas, and Kadiff Kirwan is also signed up for an unknown episode.

 Doctor Who season 2 trailer

-A teaser trailer of Doctor Who season 2 was revealed on Christmas day, following the release of the festive special.
-This first look at the new episodes features Ncuti Gatwa as the Doctor, Varada Sethu as Belinda Chandra and Millie Gibson as Ruby Sunday.
+A teaser trailer for Doctor Who season 2 was revealed on Christmas Day, following the release of the festive special.
+This first look at the new episodes features Ncuti Gatwa as the Doctor, Varada Sethu as Belinda Chandra, and Millie Gibson as Ruby Sunday.

 In June 2024, we got a sneak peek too, where Ruby is seen telling a large group in a pub to stay indoors, and to instruct their friends and family to do the same.